BodyaKutsyk/tests-backend/README.md

 # Test generator
 ## About
-Test generator is the educational AI platform providing a useful and efficient way to study by creating and managing tests.
+Test Generator is an educational AI-powered platform designed to help students study more efficiently by automatically generating tests from uploaded learning materials.
-You can upload an article or other type of data and with AI get tests for training.
+Users can upload .md or .txt documents and generate tests based on their content.
+Before generation, users can configure the number of questions and choose between open-ended and multiple-choice questions.

 User stories:
 - As a **student** I can upload .md or .txt files and receive tests for education.